Rich, golden homemade chicken broth made with a whole chicken, vegetables, and aromatics.

 Using a kitchen spider tool or comparable slotted spoon, remove the chicken and set aside (I prefer to add it to a large bowl to catch running juices) until cool enough to handle noting that it will fall off the bone so take caution.
 Once cool to touch, place it on a cutting board and remove the skin, clean and reserve the bones for future soups by keeping them in a bag in the freezer.
 Shred the chicken meat.

-Strain out and discard the vegetables, reserving carrots if desired for immediate use.
+Strain out and discard the vegetables and herbs, reserving carrots if desired for immediate use.
+Skim if broth yielded excess oil, see notes on how to avoid.

 Notes